lundinAxel/Smart-fridge/README.md

 ***User Input Data:***

+The **User Input Data** serves as the foundation for the app's personalized nutritional guidance and tracking capabilities.
+It is designed to provide users with tailored recommendations based on their unique profiles and fitness goals.

+**Data Collected:**

+  - Personal Information: Age, weight, height, and gender.
+  - Activity Levels: Frequency and intensity of physical activity (e.g., sedentary, moderate, or high activity levels).
+  - Dietary Goals: Users specify goals such as weight loss, maintenance, or bulking for muscle gain.

+**Integration:**

+  - This information is stored securely in Firebase, ensuring that user data is safe and accessible for real-time calculations and updates.
-Data collected from users, including age, weight, height, activity levels, and dietary goals, is stored securely in Firebase.
-This data is used to calculate personalized nutritional requirements such as Basal Metabolic Rate (BMR) and Total Daily Energy Expenditure (TDEE).
+  - The app uses this data to compute Basal Metabolic Rate (BMR) and Total Daily Energy Expenditure (TDEE), which are essential for setting calorie and macronutrient targets.

+**Purpose:**

+  - The collected data allows the app to personalize recommendations, such as calorie limits and macronutrient distribution, based on the user’s current stats and desired outcomes.
+  - For example, a user aiming for weight loss will be guided to maintain a calorie deficit, while someone focusing on muscle gain will receive a higher calorie and protein target.

+**For the user, this means:**

+  - They can effortlessly track their progress towards specific dietary goals.
+  - The app dynamically adjusts recommendations as their weight, activity level, or goals change, ensuring a continuously optimized experience.
-Real-Time Fridge Data:
+  Real-Time Fridge Data

-Data from the smart refrigerator includes weight measurements and visual data captured by internal cameras.
-This data is used for automatic updates of the food inventory and consumption tracking.
-The integration of these datasets enables the app to provide precise nutritional tracking and personalized dietary recommendations tailored to user goals.
+  - In conjunction with user input data, the app also incorporates real-time information from the smart refrigerator:
+    - Weight Measurements: Captured by internal scales to detect changes in food quantities.
+    - Visual Data: Analyzed by the fruit recognition model to identify items added or removed from the fridge.
+    These real-time updates ensure accurate tracking of food consumption, which is automatically synced with the user's profile and dietary goals.

+Together, these datasets empower users to make informed dietary choices and align their eating habits with their health objectives seamlessly

 Methdology